 Basurmati added that rate reduction by the RBI will also be a test for the new method of calculating base rates.
 In order to quicken the pace policy transmission, a new method of calculating marginal cost of funds based on lending rate from April 1, 2016 had been introduced.

 "The reduction in small savings rates announced in March 2016, the substantial refinements in the liquidity management framework announced in this policy review and the introduction of the marginal cost of funds based lending rate (MCLR) should improve transmission and magnify the effects of the current policy rate cut," said Raghuram Rajan, Governor of the RBI at the review meeting.

-Meanwhile, the central bank has indicated more room for rate cuts in the future.
-It added that it will be accommodative in its policy stance going forward, however subject to contingencies such as the monsoonal rains and other global economic factors.
+The central bank, indicating more room for rate cuts in the future, added that it will be accommodative in its policy stance going forward.
+However, the decision is subject to contingencies such as the monsoonal rains and other global economic factors.

 Apart from the above short term change, the RBI focusing on the medium term has also ensured availability of cash in the system by reducing the Statutory Liquidity Ratio (SLR), which is the reserve requirement commercial banks in India need to maintain in the form of gold, government bonds or any other asset.

 SLR has been "reduced by 25 bps from 21.50 percent to 21.25 percent of the commercial banks' net demand and time liabilities (NDTL)", said the statement.

 Much demanded request by commercial banks to cut the Cash Reserve Ratio (CRR), however, remained unchanged.
 CRR is cash deposits which banks need to keep with the RBI with no interest being earned.